Olea oleaster: Greek myth and legend

 No sodden gusty winds could ever pierce them...

 So dense they grew together, tangling side by side.

-In the fourth century BCE Theophrastus, the most prominent pupil of Aristotle, wrote an Enquiry into Plants that stands at the head of the literary tradition of botany.
-Modern botanists often struggle to identify the plants named and described by Theophrastus, and modern naming conventions often make spurious links.
-An example is the modern genus Cotinus, which, though named after the ancient Greek kotinos, is unrelated to the wild-olive.
+In the fourth century BCE, Theophrastus, the most prominent pupil of Aristotle, wrote an Enquiry into Plants, which is considered a seminal text in botany.
+Modern botanists often struggle to identify the plants named and described by Theophrastus, and modern naming conventions often make spurious links; for example, the modern genus Cotinus, which is named after the ancient Greek term for wild olive, kotinos, is actually unrelated.

-Theophrastus noted the kinship of wild-olive with the cultivated olive, but his correspondents informed him that no amount of pruning and transplanting could transform kotinos into olea.
+Theophrastus noted the kinship of wild olive with the cultivated olive, but his correspondents informed him that no amount of pruning and transplanting could transform kotinos into olea.
 Through lack of cultivation, he knew, some cultivated forms of olive, pear or fig might run wild, but in the "rare" case where wild-olive was spontaneously transformed to a fruit-bearing one, it was to be classed among portents.
 He noted that wild kinds, such as wild pears and the wild-olive tended to bear more fruits than cultivated trees, though of inferior quality, but that if a wild-olive was topped it might bear a larger quantity of its inedible fruits.
 He noted that the leaf-buds were opposite.

-Timber of the wild-olive was valued: it was proof against decay, and was not affected by shipworm, which was a valuable feature in shipbuilding.
-It also provided stout handles for carpenters' tools.
+Timber of the wild olive was highly valued for its resistance to decay and the pest shipworm, making it ideal for shipbuilding and hand tools.

 The ancient wild-olive at Olympia, from which the victors' wreaths were made, had an aition, or origin myth, that was preserved in the local tradition, though the testament to it that has survived in a fragment is a late one, of the poet Phlegon of Tralles, who wrote in the second century CE.
 It appears that in the first five Olympiads no victor received a wreath, but before the sixth meeting for the games, the Eleans, who were hosts at that time, sent their king Iphitos to Delphi to ask of Apollo whether wreaths might be awarded.
 The reply came back: